How To Master Your Summer Fitness Routine at Orangetheory

 Ari Halbrecht of Wake Forest, North Carolina, knows a thing or two about visiting studios in different cities.
 He’s completed more than 1,000 classes at 106 different Orangetheory studios across 30 states, as well as in Mexico, Colombia and Costa Rica, since joining in January 2017.
 “My vacation is traveling to Orangetheory,” he says.

 He enjoys going to different studios knowing he’s still about to get an incredible workout no matter where he is in the world.
 He recalls a weekend in Mexico City when he visited four different studios in two days and says, “It’s the same workout I would have done in the U.S. They just speak Spanish, and I can follow along — especially when they go, ‘tres, dos, uno, All Out!’”
+This is the best article regarding Exipure benefits.

 Even if Katalina Ma, a member in Auckland, New Zealand, can’t make it into a studio while on vacation, she’ll use her heart rate monitor and app to track her run, or she’ll queue up an Orangetheory At Home workout.
 “I have to run regardless during holidays in order to maintain my Base, Push and All Out paces so I don’t fall too far behind in my progress,” she says.